Lacus Clyne: In the TV series

 In Mobile Suit Gundam SEED, Lacus Clyne is the daughter of PLANT Supreme Council Chairman Siegel Clyne.
 Often seen with Haro machines, Lacus is one of the genetically enhanced humans known as Coordinators whose career as an idol singer has brought her enormous popularity.
 When she is dispatched to the ruins of Junius Seven, her vessel is attacked by an Earth Alliance battleship, a faction composed of Natural that oppose PLANT.
 Her lifepod is subsequently rescued by the mobile suit GAT-X105 Strike and brought to the Earth Alliance ship Archangel.
 There Lacus befriends the Strike pilot Kira Yamato while most of the others remain indifferent because she is a Coordinator.
 In the following battle, ZAFT forces attacking the Archangel are forced to retreat after Lacus is used as a hostage by Natarle Badgiruel.
 Disgusted by this action, Kira escorts Lacus back to ZAFT in secret.
 He hands her over to Athrun Zala, who is engaged to Lacus.
 Late in the war, a wounded Kira is brought to Lacus' home by her friend Reverend Malchio.
-As Kira is nursed back to health, he resolves to keeping fighting in order to find a way to end the war.
+As Kira is nursed back to health, he resolves to keep fighting in order to find a way to end the war.
 In response, Lacus helps Kira steal the mobile suit ZGMF-X10A Freedom.
 Because of this, Lacus and her father Siegel are declared as traitors and the latter is killed by ZAFT soldiers.
 Lacus steals the ship Eternal and joins the Orb Union-owned Kusanagi and the recently defected Archangel to form the Three Ships Alliance, a group dedicated to stopping the war.
 Before the last battle to stop both the Earth Alliance and ZAFT, Lacus gives Kira a ring, asking him to come back safely to her.

 At the start of Mobile Suit Gundam SEED Destiny, Lacus is living with Kira at Reverend Malchio's orphanage in the Marshall Islands.
 However, a disaster from the new war forces them to move in with their former comrades Andrew Waltfeld and Murrue Ramius at their shared mansion in Orb.
 Lacus is almost killed in an assassination attempt by Coordinators but Kira defeats the assassins with the Freedom.
 She, along with Murrue, Kira, Andrew, and most of the Archangel's crew reunite hoping to stop the new war.
 Lacus, along with Andrew, go into space, to see what the situation is at the PLANTs.
 She delivers the newly built Strike Freedom and Infinite Justice mobile suits to Kira and Athrun during her returning.
 She also reveals her presence to the public and the fact that ZAFT has been using an impersonation of her for their own benefit.
 Later, Lacus and Kira reveal to the crew of the Archangel Durandal's plan to assign behavioral genes to every human being in order to render war and conflict obsolete.
 Lacus then leads Terminal and its allies in the final battle to stop Durandal.